edmundsj/temperatureController/README.rst

 We can create a PI controller by setting the current output at time n to equal In = I(n-1) + Kp*(Ierr(n) - Ierr(n-1)) + wi*dt*Ierr(n)
 Where I(n-1) was the previous current, Ierr is the measured minus the desired value of the current, dt is the time between samples, wi is the integral gain (in frequency form)

+- When testing the TEC controller with a 10k base resistor and a multimeter to measure the current, it is able to drive up to 4A without issue.
+Around 4A I heard a popping sound from the TEC, and I'm not sure what caused that, but it feels very hot on both sides.
+I suspect I may have gone above its rated voltage.
+This time, though, no issues with thermal runaway, which is encouraging.
+It's possible the TEC is getting a higher voltage dropped across it than intended.
+I really need to attach it to a heatsink so I can see if it's actually cooling one side.
+The whole thing is definitely heating up, which should be expected.
+Now to stress test the whole system.
+- The display output is currently pretty meaningless.
+- I really need a way of thermally connecting objects in a permanent but reversible way.
+Some thermal tape or something.
+Double-sided copper tape could actually do a reasonable job of this, where is mine?
+Next time I'm home I should grab the copper tapeo
+For now, I'm just going to use silver epoxy and assume the TEC will be permanently attached.
+I have another one if needed.

+Temperature Test
+___________________
+- Room temp is measured to be 23.6C.
+- Looks like my on-board measured current is way higher than what my multimeter is reading - it might be giving peak current and not average current?
+I don't know.$
+- After we got above 600mA, the current started giving expected values again.
+I expect this is an ADC biasing issue.
+After increasing the current again, the measured current is again all over the place.
+It's down to 350mA.
+I might just need a better ADC.
+- Now at 750mA we are measuring 210mA, this is absolute and utter nonsense.
+I need a better way of doing this.
+The present way of measuring current seems to be worse than useless.
+Perhaps it's an aliasing issue?
+- At 1A the main heatsink isn't heating up much.
+Current is quite stable over time (within a few mA) less than 1A.
+- Above 1A, the current is starting to fluctuate some more, +/- 20mA max.
+- At 1.4A, the on-board heatsink is starting to heat up to become uncomfortably warm to the touch.
+- We are able to reach a temperature differential of 45C so far at 1.5A going in the warm direction.
+Excellent so far.
+I'm going to shoot for 70C or 3.5A DC, whichever comes first.
+- The current is starting to fluctuate a little more.
+- At 1.6A the heatsink is still warm to the touch, but not excessively so.
+The measured current is 1.14A, about 50% off.
+I think I'm just asking way too much of the poor nano's ADC.
+- At 1.9A the heat sink is getting warmer, but it's doing it's job.
+- At 2.02A, I heard a weird sound I think from the TEC.
+This corresponded to a delta T of 63C, very close to the max rating for the TEC, so I stopped and cooled the thing down.
+- The Al heatsink I attached this thing to doesn't feel significantly hotter.
+I am now going to change the polarity of the current.
+- Room temp is measured to be 23C by an external temp sensor.
+- Looks like the heatsink did heat up by ~5C during operation.
+I may have to pay close attention to thermal management of the TEC itself, as it is dissipating power.
+- I am going to wait for the heatsink to cool down closer to 23C, then do the experiment in the reverse direction.
+- The TEC appears to be broken in the reverse direction - reverse current isn't doing much at all to decrease the current.
+This may have been the result of my earlier mishap.
+- This is not working.
+I'm going to go up to 2A and see what happens.
+- At -3A, it only gets down to ~16C.
+I think it's broken.
+- At -3.6A, it's down to 11C.
+Not nearly cold enough.
+I had the text facing up for this experiment.
+- On the upside, the PCB has no trouble sending 3.6A, although this is as high as we can go at 100% duty cycle with a 10k resistor going to the base of the transistor.
+I'm going to try swapping out the TEC.
+Current flowing into the red wire is the problem configuration.
+- Heatsink gets uncomfortably hot after a couple of minutes, nylon screw is holding, nothing is on fire.
+- Above ~2A the ADC is actually quite accurate.
+- The TEC appears to increase the heatsink temp during operation by ~3-4C.
+Time to crank up the volume, increase the current to the max rated value.
+Also see how my PCB handles ~6-7A.
+The other TEC is almost certainly damaged.
+- Looks like I cannot get below ~1C due to self-heating of the TEC.
+At 4.25A the PCB heatsink is getting very hot to the touch, but no magic smoke.
+After a couple minutes the temperature is going up, now up to 3.5C.
+Now we're up to 5C.
+According to my IC, the temp is 60C at 4.2A.
+The current has only been reduced by ~50mA over ~10min.
+I can try driving the TEC even harder, up to 8A, with a smaller base resistor.
+I can go down to 1k.
+The PCB itself does not feel like it is heating up.
+- The Al heatsink temp has increased to 33C from 23C.
+The heatsink I am using needs to do a better job staying at room temperature.
+- with a Kp of 0.1, the overshoot for a target of 33.9C in heat mode was 0.8C, and it takes awhile for the controller to get down to 33.9, I suspect due to self-heating of the TEC.
+Larger Kp would be better.
+- A Kp of 0.3 is faster with no stability issues.
+- A Kp of 0.9 is even faster and has ~2C overshoot, which is very much acceptable.
+Let's now tune Ti.
+- A Ti of 300ms is too fast - I get some instability.
+I should also consider restricting the current on the positive direction.
+- A Ti of 700ms gives a 3C overshoot, followed by an 0.7C undershoot, followed by a 0.3C overshoot.
+For a 1C rise, there is a 0.3C overshoot.
+This is more than acceptable.